NB-ENTOO/nb-ecommerce/memory-bank/systemPatterns.md

 - State management with React hooks
 - Form handling with controlled components
 - PDF generation for server configurations
-- Email form for sending configuration requests
+- Direct email system for sending configurations to sales
 - Clean separation between UI and business logic
 - TypeScript for type safety and better developer experience